maevecrossan/byte-battles/README.md

 ## Future Developments

 There are several ways in which I think this project could be improved upon had time not been a factor.
-While I am happy with the minimal viable product, I feel as though more features could be added to make the game more enjoyable and customisable.
+While I am happy with the minimal viable product, I feel additional features could be added to make the game more enjoyable and customisable.

 1. Firstly, I would like to give the user the ability to choose their username.

 2. I would like to introduce a pre-game menu where the user can pick an alternative character to the traditional 'X' and 'O'.
 I feel as though this could also provide an opportunity to increase brand awareness by creating unique characters that people could then associate with the game.

 3. I would also like to add a true multiplayer feature where a link can be sent to invite another player on another device to the game.

 4. Another feature that I would like to add is a scoreboard that remembers previous games.
-Friends can create their own games and keep revisitng to add to the scoreboard.
+Friends can create private games and keep revisiting them to add to the scoreboard.

-5. I would like to include is a theme-changer.
-I understand that gamers enjoy different aesthetics and play in different environments, so I feel as though giving them the option to change the colours of the game would be a welcomed feature.
+5. I would like to include a theme-changer.
+I understand that gamers enjoy different aesthetics and play in varying environments, so I feel giving them the option to change the theme would be a welcomed feature.

 6. Another feature I would like to add is a sound effects toggle.
 Some players like to have sound effects, while others don't.
 I think adding small sound effects for when slots are clicked or a new game is started could add more interactivity to the game.